Rube Brandow

 Willis Reuben Brandow (October 16, 1898 – November 20, 1932) was a Canadian professional ice hockey player.
 He played with the Calgary Tigers, Edmonton Eskimos and Saskatoon Crescents of the Western Canada Hockey League.
 He also played with the Winnipeg Selkirks in his home province, and later the Duluth Hornets of the American Hockey Association.
-He was later the coach of the Wisconsin Badgers men's ice hockey program from 1926–27.
+He later coached Wisconsin Badgers men's ice hockey program from 1926–27.
 In 1932, he died in a car accident.